 Selection of the Program of Study Committee (POSC)

 ISU requires that the doctoral POSC consist of five members, though larger committees are permissible.
-A majority must come from the major or program.
+A majority must come from the major or program (within your division, Higher Education or TLLP).
 In addition, at least one member must serve as an “outside” member of the committee, representing a field outside the area of emphasis (note: this person may be “inside” the School as long as they are not in the student’s area of emphasis).
 Students should discuss potential members of the POSC with their major professor and then invite these individuals to serve on the committee.
 When selecting the major professor, students should be aware that faculty members are not always able to accept additional student committee responsibilities.
 Students are encouraged to discuss any availability and scheduling constraints (such as professional development leaves, international travel, etc.) with faculty when forming their POSC.

 Program of Study